vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 ![Azure Cosmos DB for MongoDB vCore - Vector collection](vector-content-in-cosmos-mongovcore.png)

-### Test the RAG pattern, session state, memory retrieval functionalities using Azure Cosmodb for MongoDb v core and Azure Open AI :
+### Test the RAG pattern, chat memory functionalities using Azure Cosmodb for MongoDb vCore and Azure OpenAI

 Replace the follwowing with your environemtn specific values